EberlyODL/phys010sjv11/half_life.md

 ## External Resources.

 - Look at the following <a href="http://phet.colorado.edu/en/simulation/alpha-decay" target="_blank">PHET simulation</a>.
 In the multiple atoms tab, you can see the distribution of decays around the half-life.
 Also look at the single atom tab.
+This is a good way to get a good understanding of half-life.